Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Free Museums in Orlando

 There are several kid-friendly museums in Orlando that are always free.
-If you’re looking for free things to do in Orlando with kids, take your pick from any of these free museums:
+If you’re looking for Orlando cheap things to do, take your pick from any of these free museums:

 - City Arts Factory

 - Holocaust Memorial Resource and Education Center of Central Florida

 - Zora Neale Hurston National Museum of Fine Arts

 - Winter Garden Heritage Museum

 There are other museums in the city that are free on certain days and for certain events.
 If you can catch them during a free promotion, these museums are definitely worth the visit too:

 - Mennello Museum of American Art